Australian icon Helen Reddy, who rose to international recognition with 'I Am Woman', has passed away at the age of 78.

 The woman whose voice would one day become the anthem of the Women’s Liberation Movement was born into an Australian showbiz family in Melbourne in 1941.

-Helen Maxine Reddy Jr, whose life will soon be chronicled in the upcoming Stan Original Film I Am Woman, was born to actress Stella Campbell and writer, producer, and actor Maxwell David "Max" Reddy.
+Helen Maxine Reddy Jr, whose life was chronicled in Stan's original film I Am Woman, was born to actress Stella Campbell and writer, producer, and actor Maxwell David "Max" Reddy.

 From a young age she was quick to join the family business, making her professional debut aged four at the old Tivoli Theatre in Perth.